Non-Abelian monopoles in the multiterminal Josephson effect

 \section{Abstract}

-We present a detailed theoretical analysis for the spectral properties of Andreev bound states in the multiterminal Josephson junctions by employing a symmetry-constrained scattering matrix approach.
-We find that in the synthetic five-dimensional space of superconducting phases, crossings of Andreev bands may support the non-Abelian $SU(2)$ monopoles with a topological charge characterized by the second class Chern number.
-We propose that these topological defects can be detected via nonlinear response measurement of the current autocorrelations.
+In this work we present a detailed theoretical analysis for the spectral properties of Andreev bound states in the multiterminal Josephson junctions by employing a symmetry-constrained scattering matrix approach.
+We find that in the synthetic multidimensional space of superconducting phases, crossings of Andreev bands may support non-Abelian SU(2) monopoles with a topological charge characterized by the second class Chern number.
+We propose that these topological defects can be detected via a nonlinear response measurement of the current autocorrelations.
 In addition, multiterminal Josephson junction devices can be tested as a hardware platform for realizing holonomic quantum computation.